joes0451/ADev/ReadMe.txt

 		entry in 'local.properties' pointing to your SDK, like:

 		sdk.dir=C:\\Program Files (x86)\\Android\\android-sdk

+		If your build fails, you can try using a higher	or lower Gradle version, and that can sometimes get it to successfully build the project.

 Release builds:
 		For Gradle, you can define your Keystore path, Key Alias, Keystore password